-This D4054 User's Guide provides information on D4054 Clearinghouse and other facilities that can support the evaluation of candidate alternative jet fuels.
-The D4054 Clearinghouse provides centralized management and testing support for all phases of the D4054 process.
-Also provided is an index of other facilities that have demonstrated the technical capabilities necessary to perform the aviation fuel property testing required by D4054, and have expressed an interest in performing those tests in the future.
+This D4054 User's Guide provides an index of facilities that have demonstrated the technical capabilities necessary to perform the aviation fuel property testing required by D4054, and have expressed an interest in performing those tests in the future.
 However, this guide does not necessarily include all capable facilities, and alternative fuel developers are urged to seek out other facilities if required.
 It is also important to note that specific test capabilities, rigs and test facilities of the aircraft and engine original equipment manufacturers (OEMs) are not included in this guide (with one exception).
 However, the reader is advised that the OEMs are very engaged in testing of candidate alternative jet fuels and a significant amount of testing is typically performed at their facilities.
 The aircraft and engine OEMs should be contacted directly for information regarding the availability of their facilities for testing (contact information is provided in section 3 of this guide).
 Also, funding requirements to perform the D4054 tests are not addressed in this document, however contacts at each facility are provided to request additional information.